Attention Seeking Behavior in Relationship : Examples & How to Stop

 4. Feeling alone

-When the attention seeker finds themselves feeling alone, they will amp up the attention-seeking behavior in an effort to draw more people around them, to become a focus for someone, especially if they don’t have a mate in their life.
+- When the attention seeker finds themselves feeling alone, they will amp up their attention-seeking behavior in an effort to draw more people around them, to become a focus for someone, especially if they don’t have a mate in their life.

 5. Mental disorders

 There are also mental disorders that can result in attention-seeking behavior, including Histrionic Personality Disorder “HSP,” Borderline Personality Disorder” BPD,” and Narcissistic Personality Disorder “NPD.”
-These reference as “dramatic” or “cluster B” disorders.
+These are referred to as “dramatic” or “cluster B” disorders.

 Aside from continual needs for attention, this personality exhibits intense emotional behavior, often going beyond the capacity to be the center of attention.
 There are instances where these individuals will use sex to gain attention and can appear flirtatious to those around them.